alenakadecka/ITenough/blog/effectivity.md

 ---
 layout: sablona_blog.njk
-title: IT Enought
+title: About Studying Effectively
 date: 2023-01-10T12:20
 perex: We all know that studying takes a lot of time.
 A lot of energy.
 How do study effectively at all?
-And how do study efefctively in IT?
+And how do study effectively in IT?
 foto: creating.jpg
 alt: hands creating sth with a clay
 tags: